NotAnonymousUser/Node-GeminiFlow/README.md

 Here's a quick example of how to use the model in your Node.js application:

 ```
-Run the program using node index.js
+1)Run the program using node index.js
-The program will ask you for the prompt enter the prompt
+2)The program will ask you for the prompt enter the prompt
-It will generate your desired results
+3)It will generate your desired results
 ```

-### Configuration

-You can configure various settings of the Gemini 1.5 Pro Model by modifying the `config.json` file.

 ## Contributing